blaze/blaze/docs/source/datashape.rst

 ~~~~~~~~

 Just like in traditional NumPy the preferred method of implementing
-generic vector operators through is ad-hoc polymorphism.
+generic vector operators is through ad-hoc polymorphism.
 Numpy's style
 of ad-hoc polymorphism allows ufunc objects to have different behaviors
 when "viewed" at different types.
 The runtime system then chooses an
 appropriate implementation for each application of the function, based
 on the types of the arguments.
-Blaze simply extends this notion to
+Blaze simply extends this specialization
-data structure data as well as data type ( dtype ).
+to data structure as well as data type ( dtype ).

 In fact many of the ideas behind datashape are generalizations and
 combinations of notions found in Numpy: